 - Irish agriculture is primarily a grass-based industry.

-- The utilised agricultural area decline marginally since the 2010 Census of Agriculture to 4,949,500 hectares.
-The average size of agricultural holding also decreased marginally to 32.5 ha.
+- The utilised agricultural area has declined marginally since the 2010 Census of Agriculture to 4,886,600 hectares.
+The average size of agricultural holding also decreased to 32 ha.

-- Approximately 81% (3.69 million ha) of agricultural area is devoted to grass (silage, hay and pasture), 9% (0.45 million ha) is in rough grazing and the remainder circa 9% (0.39 million ha) is allocated to crop production.
+- Approximately 84% (4.09 million ha) of agricultural area is devoted to grass (silage, hay and pasture), circa 9% (0.44 million ha) is in commonage and rough grazing and the remainder circa 9% (0.35 million ha) is allocated to cereals and other crop production.

 Main Commodities Output and Exports

 - Beef and Cattle production dominate the Irish agricultural economy.
-Milk and beef output accounted for around 58% of agricultural output at farm gate prices in 2016.
+Milk and beef output accounted for over 61% of agricultural goods output at producer prices in 2017.

-- Ireland in 2015 net exports of beef accounted for 85% of production, making Ireland the largest beef net exporter in the EU and fifth largest in the world.
-In terms of total beef production the domestic market consumes approximately 15% of production.
+Ireland in 2016 net exports of beef accounted for 85% of production, making Ireland the largest beef net exporter in the EU and fifth largest in the world.

 Cattle and Beef

-- There were 7.2 million cattle in Ireland according to the June livestock survey on the 30th June 2016, this represents a 4% increase on the 2015 level.
+- There were 6.7 million cattle in Ireland according to the 2017 December livestock survey, this represents a 1% increase on the 2016 level.

-- Irish beef production is predominately a grass based system, with 588,400 tonnes produced in 2016.
+- Irish beef production is predominately a grass based system, with 617 thousand tonnes produced in 2017.

 Sheep and Sheep meat

-- For 2016, the June livestock survey indicates that the Irish sheep flock increased by 0.7% to 5.2 million head, with the breeding flock increasing by 0.8% to 2.58 million head.
+- The December 2017 livestock survey indicates that the Irish sheep flock numbered 3.9 million head, with a breeding flock of 2.7 million head.

-- France is the main market for Irish sheep meat exports, accounting for approximately 35 per cent of total export value in 2015.
-The UK is also a substantial export market, accounting for 21% of the value of exports.
+- France is the main market for Irish sheep meat exports, accounting for approximately one third of total exports in 2017.
+The UK is also a substantial export market, accounting for almost 19% of exports.

 Pigs and Pig meat